Discovering Sathya Sai Baba

 It transpired that there were two UK groups at the ashram and we had identical scarves.

-Most people who go to see Sai Baba say that it’s the inner transformation that is more remarkable that any physical miracles that Sai Baba performs.
+Most people who go to see Sai Baba say that it’s the inner transformation that is more remarkable than any physical miracles that Sai Baba performs.
 Sai Baba gives each visitor an ‘inner view’ and just like the spirit guides that can communicate to us through our mind, so too does the powers of Sai Baba extend into this other dimension of existence.
 These ‘inner views’ can take place anywhere, without having to keep visiting the ashram.
-I consequently realised also that a personal interview was perhaps unnecessary.
-What happens in the ashram is a uniquely personal experience and completely subjective, yet relevant to the individual.
+I so realized also that a personal interview was perhaps unnecessary.
+What happens in the ashram is a uniquely personal experience and completely subjective, yet relevant to the person.
 Everybody who goes discovers something completely different.

 Our group leader, Carole Alderman, had other ideas.
 From the moment we left she was desperate for a personal interview.
 This was quite understandable because the last time she had come she was instructed by Sai Baba to write a course for the Sathya Sai Education in Human Values Organisation.
-EVH as it is called is now an intricate part of the Indian Education system and has been introduced into schools throughout the world.
-The programme has a multi-cultural and multi-faith approach.
+EVH, as it is called, is now an intricate part of the Indian Education system and has been introduced into schools throughout the world.
+The program has a multi-cultural and multi-faith approach.
 The system teaches that at the core of all religions lie the same fundamental values by which we should govern our lives.
-These are right conduct, peace, truth, love and non-violence which are fundamental in the make-up of the human personality.
+These are the right conduct, peace, truth, love, and non-violence which are fundamental in the make-up of the human personality.

-Before we’d left Carole let me have a look at part of the vast amount of work she had done.
-On an earlier visit to the ashram two years before in 1996 Sai Baba had called her to an interview to approve the first stage.
+Before we’d left Carole to let me have a look at part of the vast amount of work she had done.
+On an earlier visit to the ashram, two years before in 1996 Sai Baba had called her to an interview to approve the first stage.
 ‘When he had finished looking through the books he said, “Very happy.
 Very happy.
-Good girl,”‘ says Carole, ‘ During the interview he also turned to me and said “Where did you get that necklace?”
+Good girl,”‘ says Carole, ‘ During the interview, he also turned to me and said, “Where did you get that necklace?”